helium/HIP/0034-validator-node-security.md

 operate a stateful firewall yourself or use a hosted firewall / DOS protection service by your favorite cloud provider.
 You can consider reaching out to a large CDN.
 Follow operational best practices.
 Only expose a minimal amount of ports.
 Make sure to record logs.
 Setup monitoring for each machine and application involved.
-Configure alerting software, et cetera.
+Configure alerting software, etc.

 ![image unchanged](files/0034/0034-unchangedarchitecture.jpg)

-The issue with moving on without a security implementation to protect the validator node IPs from being publicly sourceable, the alternative of leaving security in the hands of validators themselves is less desireable as the network will be at the mercy of the skill and knowledge of validator operators.
+The issue with moving on without a security implementation to protect the validator node IPs from being publicly source-able, the alternative of leaving security in the hands of validators themselves is less desirable as the network will be at the mercy of the skill and knowledge of validator operators.
 One should assume this is far below the average skill of a malicious actor, and therefore is not sufficient to prevent attacks.